Tutorial: Improve your regulatory compliance

 In this example, when you select Take action from the recommendation details page, you arrive in the Azure Virtual Machine pages of the Azure portal, where you can enable encryption from the Security tab:

-For more information about how to apply recommendations, see Implementing security recommendations in Azure Security Center.
+For more information about how to apply recommendations, see Implementing security recommendations in Microsoft Defender for Cloud.

 After you take action to resolve recommendations, you'll see the result in the compliance dashboard report because your compliance score improves.

 Assessments run approximately every 12 hours, so you will see the impact on your compliance data only after the next run of the relevant assessment.

 Generate compliance status reports and certificates

 To generate a PDF report with a summary of your current compliance status for a particular standard, select Download report.

 The report provides a high-level summary of your compliance status for the selected standard based on Defender for Cloud assessments data.
 The report's organized according to the controls of that particular standard.
 The report can be shared with relevant stakeholders, and might provide evidence to internal and external auditors.

 To download Azure and Dynamics certification reports for the standards applied to your subscriptions, use the Audit reports option.

 Select the tab for the relevant reports types (PCI, SOC, ISO, and others) and use filters to find the specific reports you need:

 For example, from the PCI tab you can download a ZIP file containing a digitally signed certificate demonstrating Microsoft Azure, Dynamics 365, and Other Online Services' compliance with ISO22301 framework, together with the necessary collateral to interpret and present the certificate.